Low Voltage Directive 2014/35/EU

 Unfortunately, there is only one way a manufacturer can hand on heart say that his product meets a particular standard(s) and that's to conduct or have conducted a clause-by-clause assessment against the applicable harmonised standards used to demonstrate compliance listed in the official journal, always remembering that additional directives may need to be considered like EMC and RoHS.
 Note; if you use an international standard, or industrial standard which is not in the official journal you will be required to show how you have addressed the safety requirements in Annex I of the directive

 The manufacturer shall ensure compliance of the manufactured electrical equipment with the technical documentation, (think!
 Quality Plan)

 The documentation shall make it possible to assess the electrical equipment’s conformity to the relevant requirements, and shall include an adequate analysis and assessment of the risk(s).
 The technical documentation shall specify the applicable requirements and cover, as far as relevant for the assessment, the design, manufacture, and operation of the electrical equipment.

 The technical documentation shall, where applicable, contain at least the following elements:

-• a design risk assessment to ISO 12100:2010 the risk assessment demonstrating the procedure followed, including:
+• a design risk assessment to ISO 12100:2010 the risk assessment demonstrates the procedure followed, including:

 • a list of the safety objectives which apply to the equipment,